MS society walk

 Everyone had set off on their walk.
 Nonetheless I was issued with a bright orange MS society T-shirt which I put on, given some water, emergency rations and a map for the 6K walk.

 When I reached the end of the walk back at the bandstand I must admit I felt slightly depressed.
-I saw no signs of the ‘fantastic post-event celebration in Battersea Park’.
+I saw no signs of celebration for people who had finished the walk.
 There was a steel band playing but no party atmosphere.

 Over 600 people took part that day